Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 - The impeller, which is normally connected at the end of the shaft of the motor, pulls the water in via the hair and lint trap at the end of the pump and pushes it up through the pump to the pool filter.

 - The hair and lint trap is located at the end of the pump assembly to prevent debris from entering its assembly.
 The hair and lint trap has a basket that plays a very important role in containing clogging materials that may prevent water from entering the pump.

 Which Pool Pump Brand Is Best?

 Choosing the best pool pump remains a big problem for new pool owners.
 One of the most important things is the brand.
-Start by looking at the top brands from trusted manufacturers who have been in the industry for several years and have different models and size of pumps to choose from.
+Start by looking at the top brands from trusted manufacturers who have been in the industry for several years and have different models and sizes of pumps to choose from.

-I recommend Intex Pool Pump Company, which has been around for a number years and designs pool pumps that are efficient, durable, and serve for years without any major default.
+I recommend Intex Pool Pump Company, which has been around for a number of years and designs pool pumps that are efficient, durable, and serve for years without any major default.
 They manufacture a variety of pumps for all pool sizes and types, whether saltwater, chlorine-based, in-ground, or above-ground.